-As of the third quarter of 2021, there were about 67 million square feet of office space in Boston.
-Downtown, which includes the Financial District, remains Boston's largest commercial office market with over 47 million square feet of office space, followed by Back Bay with in excess of 12 million square feet, and the South Boston Waterfront with almost 10 million square feet.
+As of the second quarter of 2022, there were about 67 million square feet of office space in Boston.
+Downtown, which includes the Financial District, remains Boston's largest commercial office market with nearly 38 million square feet of office space, followed by Back Bay with in excess of 12 million square feet, and the South Boston Waterfront with almost 10 million square feet.

-As existing leases have expired and new office developments come on line, reduced demand has led to increasing vacancy rates in the commercial office market, reaching 13.5% in the South Boston Waterfront and nearly 15% in Downtown as of the third quarter of 2021.
+As existing leases have expired and new office developments come on line, reduced demand has led to increasing vacancy rates in the commercial office market, reaching 8.8% in the South Boston Waterfront and nearly 13% in Downtown as of the second quarter of 2022.
 The citywide office real estate vacancy was just below 14%.
-Reduced demand also explains by why only 0.1 million square feet of office development was approved by the BPDA Board in 2021.
+Reduced demand also explains why only 0.1 million square feet of office development was approved by the BPDA Board in 2021.